ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/javascript.md

 Although they are the minority of cases, there are times when a simple HTML fragment isn't enough.
 For example, if you have server side code that needs to trigger the update of a couple of elements in the CMS left-hand tree, it would be inefficient to send back the HTML of entire tree.
-SilverStripe can serialize to and from JSON (see the [Convert class](/Convert)), and jQuery deals very well with it through [jQuery.getJSON()](http://docs.jquery.com/Ajax/jQuery.getJSON#urldatacallback), as long as the HTTP content-type is properly set.
+SilverStripe can serialize to and from JSON (see the `[api:Convert]` class), and jQuery deals very well with it through
+[jQuery.getJSON()](http://docs.jquery.com/Ajax/jQuery.getJSON#urldatacallback), as long as the HTTP content-type is properly set.